Get Paid to Write — Top 17 Sites Plus Proven Freelance Strategies

 Be sure to follow the appropriate guidelines for jokes and 100-word true stories.

 Categories/Topics: Jokes or true personal stories (100 words or fewer)

 According to its website, Unemploymentville is “a place for anyone who has felt the sting of being out of work.”

 It also happens to be a place you can write guest blog posts if you have interesting small-business ideas, helpful job-searching techniques or personal stories about dealing with job loss.

 Unemploymentville accepts submissions every other month.
 You can only submit stories in January, March, May, July, September, and November.

 Pay: $25 to $75 per blog post

-Categories/Topics: Unemployment, job hunting, personal essays related to finding work
+Categories/Topics: Unemployment, job hunting, side hustles, personal essays related to finding work

 Writer’s Digest is a century-old magazine dedicated to publishing “everything writers need to stay inspired, to improve their craft, to understand the unique challenges of publishing today, and to get their work noticed.”